 - Be responsible for assuring that all points of the contract and rider have been met for both parties.

 - Attend every event sponsored by their respective programming area.

 - Maintain an exceptionally accommodating relationship with the artist(s) during their visit to St. Norbert College by greeting and remaining available to them throughout the show until the end of the evening.

 - Maintain an accurate account of their respective programming budget.

 - Prepare programming budget for the following fiscal year with the aid of the assistant student manager.

 - Attend all staff meetings.

-- Attend the NACA (National Association of Campus Activities) Regional Conference each spring - approximately 3 days and 3 nights away from campus (2 school days).
+- Attend the NACA (National Association of Campus Activities) regional conference each spring – approximately three days and three nights away from campus (two school days).

 - Attend other retreats and staff development meetings as requested.